Longitudinal conductivity at integer quantum Hall transitions: Results

-where we represented the trace per unit volume as an integral in momentum space, see \eg \cite[Lemma 3]{panatisparberteufel}.
-To do this, we write an expansion in the electric field for both $\rho(0)$ and $J_j(0)$.
-We shall adopt the notation $\Or_\eta(\abs{E}^2)$ to denote (a possibly operator-valued) function which can be bounded in norm by a pre-factor $\abs{E}^2$ but not uniformly in the adiabatic parameter $\eta$.
-Let $\rho_{I}(t)$ be the dynamics of the system in the interaction picture, $\rho_I(t) = e^{iHt}\rho(t) e^{-iHt}$.
-From \eqref{eqn:pert-schrodinger} it follows that $\rho_I(t)$ satisfies:
+We are interested in the first-order term in the electric field of the expectation value of the current $J_j(0)$ in the $j$-th direction in the state $\rho(0)$ at time $t=0$, \ie when the perturbation is fully switched on\footnote{We adopt the notation $\Or_\eta(\abs{E}^2)$ to denote a function which can be bounded in norm by a pre-factor $\abs{E}^2$ but not uniformly in the adiabatic parameter $\eta$.}: